niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Representation pattern (not sure about representation terms)
 - [ ] Simple type unions to fake code set extension?

+## 5.2.3 Comparison of object reference in NIEM XML

+- [ ] Maybe expand a bit on the first and last bullets?
+It's not just that `structures:id` and `structures:ref` must appear in the same message, but that those ID values are local and are only meaningful as pointers within that single message.
+Across different messages, objects with the same `structures:id` may be referring to different resources.
+Versus `structures:uri` - the same value in any message should all refer to the same resource.

 ## 6.2 Conformance target assertions

 - [ ] Should the base target namespace for this document be "https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/"?
 We didn't go with the idea of splitting CMF and XSD versions into different documents.
 Would require a change to the 6.0 schemas as well.